antoinepryy/TDA602-language-based-security/README.md

 ```

 The `getBalance` function had to be rewritten since a data race error can occur if we don't use the FileLock class in this section.
-Normally we should not have to do this since our program just reads and doesn't perform any writing on the file, but on Windows, removing the lock often cause troubles.
+Normally we should not have to do this since our program just reads and doesn't perform any writing on the file, but on Windows, removing the lock often causes troubles.
 So we decided to keep it in order to preserve the program's integrity instead of the performances:

 ```java